unahuli/top-rock-paper-scissors/README.md

 # The Odin Project: Rock, Paper, Scissors

 Input(User): Use prompt to get user input from console
-    -must be case-insensitive
+    - must be case-insensitive
-    -no need to check if input is a valid choice Input(Computer): Randomized choice
+    - no need to check if input is a valid choice
+Input(Computer): Randomized choice
 Output: User choice versus randomized computer choice
-        Check winner
+    - Check winner
-        Display the scores using console log
+    - Display the scores using console log

 Pseudocode: